Reviews You Can Rely On

 Our Verdict

 With its combination of strength, weight, and versatility, the REI Arete ASL is the best four-season model you can buy for the money.
 While not a true expedition tent for extreme environments, it's an excellent choice for the majority of summer-time mountaineering objectives on peaks like Mt.
 Rainier, multiday ski touring, and winter camping near-and-below treeline.
 It's only OK in moderate-to-strong winds and heavy snow.
-Its lightweight and versatile design are more spacious than similarly designed models.
+Its lightweight and versatile design is more spacious than similarly designed models.

 REASONS TO BUY